canboat/canboat/README.md

 In [Wiki](https://github.com/canboat/canboat/wiki) you can find instructions on how to build the programs on your own computer and how to start extending the PGN database.
 Short instructions are also found in [BUILDING.md](./BUILDING.md).

+## Using the definitions in your own project

+If you just want to use the definitions in XML or JSON format, use the versions in the `docs` directory, e.g. (./docs/canboat.xml) or (./docs/canboat.json).
+The older versions in `analyzer/pgn.{xml,json}` should not be used, they are only present for historical reasons as there are some downstream projects that use these.
+These will be removed in v6.

 ## Version history

 See [Changelog](CHANGELOG.md).